Hair (Little Mix song)

 "Hair" is a song by British girl group Little Mix.
-It was released on August 28, 2015 as the first promotional single from the group's third studio album Get Weird.
-On April 15, 2016, a remix featuring Jamaican rapper and singer Sean Paul, was released by Syco Music as the final and fourth single.
+It was released on 28 August 2015 as the first promotional single from the group's third studio album Get Weird.
+On 15 April 2016, a remix featuring Jamaican rapper and singer Sean Paul was released by Syco Music as the fourth and final single from the album.

-Musically "Hair" is a electropop and R&B single with lyrics about getting over an ex and taking control of a relationship once it ends.
-It has been described as a break up anthem.
+"Hair" is a song about getting over an ex and taking control of a relationship once it ends.
+It has been described as a "break up anthem".
 The song reached the top ten of the charts in Australia and Scotland, the top twenty in the United Kingdom and Ireland, and charted in other territories including France, Belgium, and Greece.
 It was nominated for Best British Video of the Year at the 2017 Brit Awards and been certified platinum by the British Phonographic Industry (BPI).
-It has been certified double platinum in Australia, tripled platinum in Brazil and gold in Netherlands.
+It has been certified double platinum in Australia, triple platinum in Brazil and gold in the Netherlands.

 Chart performance

 Following its release as an instant "grat track" in promotion of Get Weird, "Hair" debuted at number 35 on the UK Singles Chart on the week ending 10 September 2015.
-The new version featuring Sean Paul entered the UK Singles Chart at number 31 on the week ending 28 April 2016, and the single later peaked at number 11.
-Hair also reached the top 10 spot in Australia and Scotland and also the top 20 within Ireland and Belgium.
+The new version featuring Sean Paul entered the UK Singles Chart at number 31 on the week ending 28 April 2016, and later peaked at number 11.
+"Hair" also reached the top 10 in Australia and Scotland and the top 20 in Ireland.

 Music video

 The official music video for "Hair" was released on 20 April 2016 on Vevo and was directed by Director X, who previously directed the video to the album's first single "Black Magic".
-The video revolves around a sleepover the girls are having while confronting Paul in a FaceTime call after Leigh-Anne had seen a picture of him with a woman on their Instagram feed.
+The video revolves around a sleepover the group are having while confronting Paul in a FaceTime call after Leigh-Anne Pinnock had seen a picture of him with a woman on their Instagram feed.